soumyakbhattacharyya/ara-framework/README.md

 ### inventory

-Inventory hosts detail about a commit.
+Inventory hosts details about a commit.
 Commit results into production of binary(-ies) which is(-are) promoted up the pipeline.
-Therefore it is possible to publish quality of binary collating attributes about commit(s) that resulted it.
+Therefore it is possible to derive quality of binary by summing attributes about commit(s) that resulted it.
 A differential view can be derived by comparing present quality w.r.t same derived at recent historical milestone.

 Quality information includes (but are not limited to)